ondrocks/zodiacpress/readme.txt

 == Changelog ==

+= 1.7 =
+* New - New report to show only a chart drawing.
+* Fix- Don't show section title if there are no interpretations for a whole section.
+* Accessibility - The ZP admin pages, including settings and tools pages, will now have the correct page title in an H1 element.
+Previously, all tabs were inside the H1.
+* Tweak - The form will now also update the offset when hour/minute is changed.
+Previously, the offset was updated only when the day/month/year/city was changed.
+* Tweak - Scrollable results for autocomplete city field.
+The max number of cities returned from GeoNames is now 20.
+Previously, it was 12.
+* Tweak - Add version query string to stylesheet link to ensure the latest stylesheet is shown even with cache.
+* Maintenance - Updated the .pot language file.

 = 1.6 =
 * New - Add option for the birth report to skip a title when its interpretation is missing.
 This new "Hide Empty Titles" setting is at ZodiacPress > Settings > Natal Report tab > Display settings.
 * Fix - On the form, remove prior hidden inputs in case of changing city.
 Previously, when changing city, many hidden inputs would accumulate.